QuePast/seedbox/README.md

 ## Automated RSS Feed

-This script is automatically run every 6 hours via GitHub Actions to provide an up-to-date RSS feed of the latest FitGirl repacks.
+This script is automatically run every 1 hour via GitHub Actions to provide an up-to-date RSS feed of the latest FitGirl repacks.

 ### Using the RSS Feed in qBittorrent